Thalaivii: Plot

-MGR enters politics with his friend Karunanidhi, but his film schedule interferes with his party duties, leading to his ouster.
-MGR meets Jaya to tell her he has chosen politics over career in films and leaves with Veerappan.
+MGR enters politics with his friend Karunanidhi and the then CM Annadurai, but his film schedule interferes with his party duties, leading to his ouster.
+MGR meets Jaya to tell her he has chosen politics over a career in films and leaves with Veerappan.
 Meanwhile, her mother Sandhya's demise affects Jaya to a great extent.
 On board a flight, she is seated beside MGR only to know why he couldn't attend her mother's funeral.
 Jaya says she cannot be the other woman in his life anymore and does not want to meet secretly to have a conversation.
-MGR wins the election to be the Chief Minister again while Jaya is offered a film for playing the character of an elder sister in 1981.
+After Annadurai's death, MGR wins the election to be the Chief Minister again and created his own political party called ADMK which is renamed AIADMK, while Jaya is offered a film for playing the character of his elder sister in 1981.
 However, Jaya refuses such offers.
 Jaya accepts a stage performance at a government event in Madurai, where MGR is the guest.
 He meets her backstage to discuss their memories.
-By whistling, he takes a moment to appreciate her performance in privacy and wants her to join politics.
+By whistling, he takes a moment to appreciate her performance in private and wants her to join politics.
 However, she refuses initially because politics is something she dislikes.

 Touched by the condition of girls and other children's education in schools, Jaya highlights the midday meal services under MGR's name by serving him the unhygienic food at his office.
-MGR inspects the mid-day meal service himself.
+MGR inspects the mid-day meal service, changing it into a more healthier and hygienic one.
 He advises Jaya to take up the mid-day meal service program for the state to which she agrees and forays into politics.
-She is fondly called “Amma” by locals.
+She is fondly called "Amma" by locals.
 She markets the food scheme door to door and continues to partner with MGR, politically.
-Jaya takes the portfolio of education, also.
-Meanwhile, elections are around the corner and a saint is killed.
-The opposition takes advantage of the situation and says the current political party has “no man left” as they are under Jaya's influence in the party.
-In a political address to clear the air, stones are pelt at her.
-To stop the pelting, she speak in opposition of MGR.
-However, she successfully changes the opinion of the crowd, pointing out and is assigned the job of the party's propaganda secretary, and ends up running in winning that district.
+Jaya also takes up the portfolio of education.
+Meanwhile, elections are around the corner, a valuable from the Thiruchendur temple is stolen, and a saint is killed.
+The opposition takes advantage of the situation and says the current political party has "no man left" as they are under Jaya's influence in the party.
+In a political address to clear the air, stones are pelted at her.
+To stop the pelting, she speaks in opposition of MGR.
+However, she successfully changes the opinion of the crowd, pointing out and is assigned the job of the party's propaganda secretary, and ends up winning in that district.
 Now an MP she is sent to New Delhi to meet the Prime Minister, Indira Gandhi, but is blatantly barred from doing so.